Garcia White: Murders

 The bodies remained undiscovered until December 2, when Edwards' concerned boyfriend, King Solomon, went to the apartment to check on them.
-When nobody answered the door, he asked the neighbors if they have seen Edwards or her daughters, and when they replied in the negative, he asked the maintenance man to open the door.
-Upon opening it, Solomon found Bonita and Bernette's bodies lying on the floor, and immediately notified the police.
+When nobody answered the door, he asked the neighbors if they had seen Edwards or her daughters, and when they replied in the negative, he asked the maintenance man to open the door.
+Upon opening it, Solomon found Bonita and Bernette's bodies lying on the floor and immediately notified the police.
 An investigation of the crime scene determined that there had been no forced entry, indicating that the victims likely knew their killer, but interviews with neighbors did not reveal any useful information.
 Despite extensive investigations, no viable suspects were identified and the triple murder remained a cold case for six years.

 Arrest and confessions

 In July 1995, White and an acquaintance named Tecumseh Manuel attempted to rob a convenience store in Houston, resulting in the death of the clerk, Hai Van Pham.
 Both men were arrested for the murder, but during interrogation, Manuel told investigators that White had supposedly confessed to him that he had murdered the Edwards family in 1989.
 As a result, he was put under questioning for the triple murder, and while White initially denied involvement, he admitted responsibility after a portion of Manuel's interview was presented to him.

 According to him, he and a friend, Terrence Moore, went to Bonita's apartment intending to have sex and do drugs, but the two were reproached by her when they refused to share the drugs with her.
 Moore then proceeded to stab Bonita, causing her daughters to go out of their rooms to check on her.
-White and Moore then supposedly grabbed one of them each - with White confessing that he fondled and ejaculated on his perspective victim - before Moore took his time stabbing both his victims.
+White and Moore then supposedly grabbed one of them each - with White confessing that he fondled and ejaculated on one victim - before Moore took his time stabbing both victims.
 After finishing them off, the pair left.
 In spite of his claims, however, investigators determined that Moore had died four months prior to the murders, and when confronted with this, White admitted that he had made the story up and that he was solely responsible.
-Subsequent DNA and serology tests identified his semen and blood samples on the crime scenes, cementing his guilt.
+Subsequent DNA and serology tests identified his semen and blood samples at the crime scenes, cementing his guilt.